Cisco IOS: Security and vulnerabilities

 Because IOS needs to know the cleartext password for certain uses, (e.g., CHAP authentication) passwords entered into the CLI by default are weakly encrypted as 'Type 7' ciphertext, such as "Router(config)#username jdoe password 7 0832585B1910010713181F".
 This is designed to prevent "shoulder-surfing" attacks when viewing router configurations and is not secure – they are easily decrypted using software called "getpass" available since 1995, or "ios7crypt", a modern variant, although the passwords can be decoded by the router using the "key chain" command and entering the type 7 password as the key, and then issuing a "show key" command; the above example decrypts to "stupidpass".
 However, the program will not decrypt 'Type 5' passwords or passwords set with the enable secret command, which uses salted MD5 hashes.

 Cisco recommends that all Cisco IOS devices implement the authentication, authorization, and accounting (AAA) security model.
 AAA can use local, RADIUS, and TACACS+ databases.
 However, a local account is usually still required for emergency situations.

 At the Black Hat Briefings conference in July 2005, Michael Lynn, working for Internet Security Systems at the time, presented information about a vulnerability in IOS.
 Cisco had already issued a patch, but asked that the flaw not be disclosed.
 Cisco filed a lawsuit, but settled after an injunction was issued to prevent further disclosures.

+With IOS being phased out on devices, IOS-XE adopted many improvements including updated defaults.
+Some use cases can now store secrets as one-way hashes.

 IOS XR train

 For Cisco products that required very high availability, such as the Cisco CRS-1, the limitations of a monolithic kernel were not acceptable.
 In addition, competitive router operating systems that emerged 10–20 years after IOS, such as Juniper's Junos OS, were designed to not have these limitations.
-Cisco's response was to develop a tree of Cisco IOS that offered modularity and memory protection between processes, lightweight threads, pre-emptive scheduling and the ability to independently restart failed processes.
+Cisco's response was to develop a completely new operating system that offered modularity, memory protection between processes, lightweight threads, pre-emptive scheduling, ability to independently restart failed processes and massive scale for use in service provider networks.
 The IOS XR development train initially used the real-time operating system microkernel (QNX) and a large part of the IOS source code was re-written to take advantage of the features offered by the kernel.
 In 2005 Cisco introduced the Cisco IOS XR network operating system on the 12000 series of network routers, extending the microkernel architecture from the CRS-1 routers to Cisco's widely deployed core routers.
-In 2006 Cisco introduced IOS Software Modularity, which extends the microkernel architecture into the IOS environment, while still providing the software upgrade capabilities.
+As of release 6.x of Cisco IOS XR, QNX was dropped in favor of Linux.
+Part of the initial work focused on modularity inspired modification of monolithic IOS into modular IOS, which extends the microkernel architecture into the IOS environment, while still providing the software upgrade capabilities.
+That idea was only tested on Catalyst 6500, got limited exposure and was quickly discontinued as requirements were too high and significantly impaired platform operation.